grempe/grempe.github.io/_pages/contact.md

 by scanning the QR code in the app, or by reading the fingerprint to each other on a voice call, but only if we recognize each others voices.

-*Supports : Text Messaging / Voice Calls / Photos / Videos*

-### Apple FaceTime

-You can contact me using [Apple FaceTime](https://www.apple.com/ios/facetime/) by adding my contact email address [glenn@rempe.us](mailto:glenn@rempe.us) to your contacts on your Mac or iOS device.

-Unfortunately, Apple does not provide any way to view or verify key fingerprints.

-*Supports : Text Messaging / Voice Calls / Video Calls / Photos / Videos*
+*Supports : Text Messaging / Voice Calls / Attached Photos / Attached Videos*

 ### XMPP + OTR Chat